JonathanMagnan/ireviewapple.com/applemusic-competitors.md

 Cons:

-- Lack own lyrics features
+- Lack of lyrics features
 - Available in the limited number of countries
 - Limitations of use